 JABTalk is slightly different from all other apps listed in the article.
 This one basically turns your Android smartphone into an augmentative and alternative communication device.

-The app is free to download and is designed as a communication tool for children with special needs.
-The app is great for building sentences from words, text to speech conversion, etc.
+The app is free to download and designed as a communication tool for children with special needs.
+It is great for building sentences from words, text-to-speech conversion, and more.